Peilonrayz/teetime/README.md

 ## How to use

-There is some documentation in the code.
+There is some documentation in the code, and can be generated with `tox -e docs`.
 Common usage is:

 ```python
 import sys